condrej/plugin.close.kodi/README.md

 A Force Close addon

 This is a fork of Based-Skid's force close plugin converted for python3.

-I am in no way a python developer, but the few changes I made seem to work.
+I am in no way a python developer, but the few changes I made seem to work well in Kodi v20.5

 Contains Code inspired by @Surfacingx The Creator of the Aftermath Wizard